DHTMLX/docs-suite/docs/tabbar/api/tabbar_addtab_method.md

 @signature: {'addTab(config: ITabbarConfig, index: number): void;'}

 @params:
-- view 		object		an object of a tab
+- `view: object` - an object of a tab
-- index 	number		the position to add a tab into
+- `index: number` - the position to add a tab into

 @example:
 tabbar.addTab({tab: "tab-" + nextTab++, css:"panel flex"}, 0);